 Keep in mind that when discussing finances, it is important to remain calm.
 If one spouse makes a mistake, find a solution and move forward.
-It does not help to dwell on mistakes to bring them up constantly.
+It does not help to dwell on mistakes or get upset.

 - If your spouse refuses to combine finances, set up a household budget to handle the household expenses.
 You may want to seek counseling to address the underlying issues behind choosing not to combine finances.

 - If you are not married yet, you should set up a household budget and wait to combine all of your finances.
-It will protect you if you split up.
+It will protect you financially in the event of a breakup.

 - Your budget should always include long-term financial goals.
 You should also be regularly saving money.
 Remember to work up to saving a year's worth of expenses in your emergency fund.